Jean Pickering Scholarships

 This scholarship builds on the success of the Great 12 Olympic Fund, where 21 athletes were selected for support three years ahead of London 2012.
 An extraordinary total of nine of the 16 age eligible athletes were chosen for the 2012 British Olympic team, with five of these making their event final and one, high jumper Robbie Grabarz, winning a bronze medal.
 An initial five athletes were similarly supported in their journey towards Rio 2016.

-When selecting the recipients it was very important that the award makes a real difference to their development and focussed on athletes from less financially strong environments or with a specific need to help them get to the next level.
+When selecting the recipients it was very important that the award makes a real difference to their development and focused on athletes from less financially strong environments or with a specific need to help them get to the next level.
 The funds will be used for athlete development and support costs with further support from the RPMF in the form of guidance, advice and mentoring on their individual journeys.

 The athletes selected by the fund to receive these Scholarships are:

-John Lane – Combined Events
+Niamh Emerson – Combined Events (Heptathlon)

 “Sport is the most precious commodity

 we have to hand on to the next generation”